KateMcGuane/static-website/README.md

 - I want to find out what Hobby is, and if it has the activity that I'm looking for.
 - I want a website that's easy to navigate.
 - I want to find the information I'm looking for with ease.
-- I want to be able to find them on socials.
+- I want to be able to find and follow Hobby on socials.

 ---